-Cai’s current projects examine how employment instability impacts families with children, using both nationally representative survey data and state administrative data.
-Another line of her research investigates the anti-poverty effects of safety net programs and their relationship with the life circumstances of low-income families.
-Her recent co-authored paper documents the US’s deep child poverty in a comparative context and how social programs could mitigate child poverty.
+In addition to the work in support of CEPR’s domestic program, Cai conducts research for academic publications in the fields of economic instability, social policy, the welfare state, and child protection.
+Current research projects examine how employment instability impacts individuals and families with children.
+She also investigates the anti-poverty effects of safety net programs and their impact on the life circumstances of low- and middle-income families in the United States.
+Her recent coauthored paper documents the US’s deep child poverty in a comparative context and how social programs could mitigate child poverty.